kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 3. user approval binds the actor, Profile, tool, canonical arguments, `request_id`, and `plan_id`; and
 4. `confirmed=true` executes only after server-side authorization and approval verification.

 A model-authored `confirmed=true` is never proof of user approval.
-The implementation MUST first evaluate MCP Elicitation or the harness's native approval surface.
-If that cannot bind approval to the exact preview, Gateway mutation conformance remains deferred or uses a versioned signed approval receipt.
+For MCP `2026-07-28`, approval requiring user input MUST use Multi Round-Trip Requests: the server returns `input_required`, optionally containing an embedded `elicitation/create` request, and the client retries with `inputResponses` and the returned request state.
+The implementation MUST bind the response to the exact preview through MCP input handling or the harness's native approval surface.
+Legacy server-initiated elicitation MAY be supported only as a compatibility path.
+If approval cannot be bound to the exact preview, Gateway mutation conformance remains deferred or uses a versioned signed approval receipt.
 The receipt contract must define its signature algorithm, issuer, audience, key distribution, revocation, and replay rules.

 ## 8. Safe retries and stored state

-`request_id` identifies one client intent and is the idempotency key for confirmed mutations.
+`request_id` identifies one client intent.
+For confirmed mutations, the durable idempotency key MUST be scoped by authenticated actor, Profile, namespace, tool, audience, and `request_id`.
 The server MUST store pending Tasks, previews, approvals, and completed request results in a shared durable store that survives restarts and multiple replicas.
+A request ID reused with a different scope MUST fail closed and MUST NOT return a result from another scope.

 The server MUST compare retries using a deterministic canonical argument representation.
 The representation includes every semantic tool argument and excludes `confirmed`, approval receipts, trace context, and other transient metadata.
 It must define defaults, omitted values, numbers, and Unicode handling.